 One of the first steps taken was the Agricultural Adjustment Act (AAA) of 1933, an allotment plan to subsidize prices and reduce the disparity between farming costs and income.
-However, a conflict arose between the crop adjustment programs, which required limited production, and the tendency of the unemployed urban population to return to the land as a means of survival in times of hardship.
+However, a conflict arose between the crop adjustment programs.
+This required limited production and the tendency of the unemployed urban population to return to the land as a means of survival in times of hardship.

 Low-income families were then relocated to the tracts where they could offset the cost of living by producing their own food.
-In order to keep production to a minimum on these small farm cooperatives, sites were chosen such that adequate non-farm employment was available nearby and the homesteaders included in this program had to be fit for industrial employment.
+In order to keep production to a minimum on these small farm cooperatives, sites were chosen such that adequate non-farm employment was available nearby.
+And, the homesteaders included in this program had to be fit for industrial employment.

 Despite critical views that the program’s collective nature was “communistic,” fifty-eight resettlement programs were planned for several areas of the country, ranging from 25 to 300 homesteads per project.
 Forty-three projects were constructed.
 Only four of these were in the west: El Monte, California; the California San Fernando Valley; Longview, Washington; and Phoenix, Arizona.